vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/routing.md

 <WhatsNextCard
-title="Best practices for associating a custom page with a content type" description="Learn how to effectively associate custom pages with content types in VTEX IO." linkTo="https://developers.vtex.com/docs/guides/vtex-io-documentation-best-practices-for-associating-a-custom-page-with-a-content-type" linkTitle="See more"
+title="Best practices for associating a custom page with a content type" description="Configure URLs effectively when associating custom pages with content types." linkTo="https://developers.vtex.com/docs/guides/vtex-io-documentation-best-practices-for-associating-a-custom-page-with-a-content-type" linkTitle="See more"
 />